 Indoor measurements are particularly subject to uncertainties due to reflections or unknown cable routes, for example.
-It is important to carefully search for the maximum emission and take into account possible influencing factors.
+It is important to carefully search for the maximum emissions and take into account possible influencing factors.

-Although the measurement of the radiated field has the drawbacks of a relatively high measurement uncertainty and positioning difficulties, this method is applicable both indoor and outdoor.
-In addition, when performing indoor measurement, particular attention to reflections has to be drawn.
+Although the measurement of the radiated field has the drawbacks of a relatively high measurement uncertainty and positioning difficulties, this method is applicable both indoors and outdoors.
+In addition, when performing indoor measurements, particular attention to reflections has to be considered.
 In certain cases, the field intensity may be double that of the calculated value.